mharidev/Aconex/README.txt

 Shortcomings/known issues:
 -----------------------------
-Not checking if IDs across the input file are unique Please note: For isValidTag implementation, tags of only length 3 or 4 (after trimming) are considered as valid and allows mixed cases since eventually it converts to lowercase
+Not checking if IDs across the input file are unique.
+Please note: For isValidTag implementation, tags of only length 3 or 4 (after trimming) are considered as valid and allows mixed cases since eventually it converts to lowercase.